harvardinformatics/website/content/intermediate-unix-workshop.md

 <ul>
 <li> Find all files in your home directory older than 1 day</li>
 <li> Find all files in /tmp/ newer than 7 days</li>
-<li> Find all files under the /n/regal/informatics/workshops/Intermediate_Unix directory that end <pre>.fa</pre> and print their contents to the screen</li>
+<li> Find all files under the /n/regal/informatics/workshops/Intermediate_Unix directory that end `.fa` and print their contents to the screen</li>
 <li> Find all files under the /n/regal/informatics/workshops/Intermediate_Unix directory that are greater than 10G.
 How big are they?</li>
 </ul>
 </div>